Joe-Collins-1986/BitWise-DRF/README.md

 ### ArticleList

-The ArticleList view is a Django view that provides the necessary functionality to list and create articles.
+The ArticleList is a view that provides the necessary functionality to list and create articles.
 It inherits from generics.ListCreateAPIView, which is a generic view provided by the Django REST Framework.

-Features
+#### Features

 - List out all the articles:
   Inheriting from generics.ListCreateAPIView provides the necessary functionality to list all articles.
 The queryset is defined to fetch articles from the database, annotated with counts of comments and likes, and ordered by the creation date in descending order.